 Dehydration is a common problem in later life, however, all of us need at least 6-8 glasses of water a day to support our bodies to say healthy.
 Our kitchen teams create a range of hydrating food and drink, from refreshing fruit and vegetable infused waters, to healthy ice lollies, jelly bite sweets and Italian-inspired granitas.
 They find plenty of creative and delicious ways to help residents stay hydrated.

-Hot and cold drinks are always available and the fresh water in your loved one’s room is refreshed regularly.
+Hot and cold drinks are always available and the fresh water in rooms is refreshed regularly.
 Most of our homes have hydration stations with self-serve WaterADE drinks systems, giving residents instant access to low-calorie, sugar-free fruit drinks that are fortified with extra vitamins and are visually appealing to people living with dementia.
-Combining flavours can create unique ‘mocktails’ for a sense of occasion and fun.
+Combining flavours can create unique ‘mocktails’ for a sense of occasion and fun

-Take a look at our hydration guide, full of tips and recipes to keep your loved one hydrated.
+Take a look at our hydration guide, full of tips and recipes to keep hydrated.

 Our chefs love to prepare sweet treats for morning coffee or afternoon tea.
 From making personal celebrations such as birthdays and anniversaries memorable and special, to events such as Chinese New Year or Valentine’s Day, there’s always an excuse to produce fun or festive foods for residents to enjoy.
 Residents are also supported to roll up their sleeves and get involved.
 Baking is one of the most popular activities across our homes.
 It’s fantastic for reminiscence, for stimulating appetites, and for socialising – everyone gets to enjoy the results!